glowroot/glowroot/README.md

 * Servlet plugin tests are under [plugins/servlet-plugin/src/test/java](plugins/servlet-plugin/src/test/java)
 * Jdbc plugin tests are under [plugins/jdbc-plugin/src/test/java](plugins/jdbc-plugin/src/test/java)

+## Code quality

+[SonarQube](http://www.sonarqube.org) is used to check Java coding conventions, code coverage, duplicate code, package cycles and much more.
+It is run as part of every Travis CI build (see the job with TARGET=sonarqube) and the analysis is reported to [http://sonarqube.glowroot.org](http://sonarqube.glowroot.org).

+[Checker Framework](http://types.cs.washington.edu/checker-framework/) is used to completely eradicate null pointer exceptions.
+It is run as part of every Travis CI build (see the job with TARGET=checker) and any violation fails the overall Travis CI build.

+[JSHint](http://www.jshint.com) is used for basic Javascript coding conventions.
+It is fast, so it runs on every maven build (both local and Travis CI builds) and any violation fails the maven build.

 ## License

 Glowroot source code is licensed under the Apache License, Version 2.0.